English & EAL

 The English and EAL program aims to extend students’ competencies in the areas of reading, writing, speaking and listening: skills that are required for every subject.
 Not only is this achieved through varied teaching methods in the classroom, but students are also offered numerous enrichment opportunities to further develop their abilities.
 Appreciation and enjoyment of language and literature helps students to become independent learners and develop an ever-widening language repertoire for personal and public use in contemporary society.

-Drawing on a range of material and teaching strategies, the study strives to build on students’ critical and imaginative skills.
-Ultimately, our goal is to create competent users of the language for a range of purposes and audiences, developing a student’s vocabulary, spelling and punctuation skills through their interaction with language.
+Drawing on a range of material and teaching strategies, the program strives to build on students’ critical and imaginative skills.
+Ultimately, our goal is to create competent users of the language for a range of purposes and audiences, developing student vocabulary, spelling and punctuation skills through their interaction with language.